Skip to content

 Here’s a simplified version of the step-by-step process:

-The first step is to obtain a Digital Signature Certificate and Director Identification Number which are crucial aspects for the process of conversion of LLP to a Private Limited Company.
+The first step is to obtain a Digital Signature Certificate (DSC) and Director Identification Number (DIN), which are crucial aspects for the process of conversion.

 2. Pass a Resolution for Conversion

-For converting the LLP into a Private Limited Company, the partners of the LLP should pass a resolution by giving their consent about the process of conversion.
+For converting the LLP into a Private Limited Company, the partners of the LLP should pass a resolution by giving their consent to the process of conversion.

 3. Name Approval from the Ministry of Corporate Affairs (MCA)

-For converting a LLP into a Private Limited Company then the LLP must give a unique name to the Private Limited Company.
+For converting to a Private Limited Company, the LLP must give a unique name to the Private Limited Company.

-- Apply for name approval through the RUN (Reserve Unique Name) service on the MCA portal.
+• Apply for company name approval through the RUN (Reserve Unique Name) service on the MCA portal.

 4. File Form URC-1 with MCA